Private Cloud on AWS Deployment Options

-With Private Cloud, you can choose the region where your data is stored.
+With Private Cloud on AWS, you can choose the region where your data is stored.
 Auth0 can provide a list of available regions that use three availability zones for the deployment.
 All data can remain and be stored in the chosen region.
 This is crucial in instances where regulations prevent data from being stored or processed outside the origin region.

 Backups and logs

 For Private Cloud on AWS customers, by default, backups will be processed and stored in the United States (USA).
 Service logs will be processed in the region closest to where Private Cloud is hosted, currently, this includes:

 If you have data sovereignty requirements, Auth0 supports Public Cloud deployments in the following regions:

 Otherwise, the Private Cloud on AWS can be supported in other regions (except China).
 Furthermore, Auth0 can deploy backups to AWS's S3 service in the same region that hosts the Private Cloud.